spacelift-io/user-documentation/docs/integrations/source-control/gitlab.md

 ### Consequences

-When a stack has a detached integration, it will no longer be able to receive webhooks from Azure DevOps and you won't be able to trigger runs manually either.
+When a stack has a detached integration, it will no longer be able to receive webhooks from GitLab and you won't be able to trigger runs manually either.

 You'll need to open the stack, go to the **Settings** tab and choose a new integration.

 !!! tip
     You can save a little time if you create the new integration with the exact same name as the old one.
-This way, the webhook URL will remain the same and you won't have to update it in Azure DevOps.
+This way, the webhook URL will remain the same and you won't have to update it in GitLab.
 You will still need to update the webhook secret though.